jetbrain10/Bribe.veToken.finance/README.md

 ```
 * open brower at http://localhost:3000/

-### Heroku deployment
+## Heroku deployment
-if deploy to current setup, please contact karen.
+If deploy to current setup, please contact karen.

+Below is an instruction of deploying bribe.vetoken.finance on heroku from scratch.
+Three parts of the workflow as below :

+  - Deploy to heroku
+  - Add subdomain to heroku
+  - Add DNS mapping on Cloudfare
+  - Get SSL certificate from Cloudfare
+  - Convert heroku box to paid version(hobby), set up SSL certificate

+## Procedure

 ### Heroku deployment from scratch
 https://github.com/mars/heroku-nextjs#production-deployment